 The education of children with special educational needs & disabilities takes place alongside their peer group.
 On occasion, some children may need to work in a small group or individually out of the main setting to work on specific agreed targets to further their development.
-As far as possible we aim to keep children with their age group but we take into account the developmental needs of the child and the views of the parents and health professionals as appropriate.
+As far as possible we aim to keep children with their age group, but we consider the developmental needs of the child and the views of the parents and health professionals as appropriate.
 When necessary, a risk assessment is carried out before making a decision.